abyssDS/sfmlWiki/Faq.md

 ### <a name="sprite_white"/>My sprite isn't displayed but a white square!

 This is due to a premature destruction of the sf::Image.
-Indeed a sf::Sprite only point to an external sf::Image.
-You have to keep yourself the sf::Image “alive” as long as the sprite use it.
+Indeed a sf::Sprite only points to an external sf::Image.
+You have to keep the sf::Image “alive” as long as the sprite uses it.

-When your image is move from one memory place to another you have to update your sprite ( via SetImage function ) .
+When your image is moved from one memory place to another you have to update your sprite ( via SetImage function ) .

 ### <a name="win_vs_crash"/>[Windows / Visual Studio] My project crashes randomly, but I don't get any compiler or linker errors.